cocos/cocos-docs/en/cocos-service/hms-analytics.md

 ### Verify whether the service is integrated successfully

-- Once the Analytics Kit service is integrated, without changing the code, you can [publish](../publish/publish-native.md) and run on the **Android** platform.
-Please make sure that the package name on the publish panel is consistent with the package name set in the HUAWEI console.
+- Once the Analytics Kit service is integrated, you can [publish to the Android platform](../publish/publish-native.md) without changing your code.
+Please make sure that the **Package Name** on the **Build** panel is consistent with the **Package Name** set in the AppGallery Connect console.

 - Login the [AppGallery Connect](https://developer.huawei.com/consumer/en/service/josp/agc/index.html) console, open the project, go to **HUAWEI Analytics -> User Analysis -> New Users**.
 If you can see new user information (usually displayed within 10 minutes), which means the access is successful.

 ## Sample Project

-Developer can get a quick taste of the Analytics Kit with the sample Project.
+Developer can get a quick taste of the Analytics Kit with the sample project.

-- Click on the **Sample** button in the Analytics Kit Service Panel, clone or Download, and open the project in Cocos Creator.
+- Click on the **Sample** button in the Analytics Kit service panel, clone or download, and open the project in Cocos Creator.

-- After [Enable Analytics Kit Service](#enable-analytics-kit-service) and [Config HUAWEI params file](#config-huawei-params-file), open **Project -> Build...** in the top menu of Cocos Creator.
-Cocos Creator 2.4.1 and above version, please refer to [Publish to HUAWEI AppGallery Connect](../publish/publish-huawei-agc.md).
-Other version can build to the Android platform.
+- After **Enable Analytics Kit Service** and **Config AGC params file**, open **Project -> Build...** in the top menu of Cocos Creator.
+Cocos Creator 2.4.1 and above, please refer to [Publish to HUAWEI AppGallery Connect](../publish/publish-huawei-agc.md).
+Below Creator v2.4.1 version could [publish to the Android platform](../publish/publish-native.md).

 - Need to test on Huawei or Honor brand phones with HMS Core service installed.

-Press the **Analytics** button on homepage for testing.
+- Press the **Analytics**  button on homepage for testing.

     ![](hms-analytics/ana-sample.jpg)

-## Developer guide
+## Developer Guide

 Analytics kit provide some [Automatically Collected Events](https://developer.huawei.com/consumer/en/doc/development/HMSCore-Guides/android-automatic-event-collection-0000001051757143).
 Such events can be automatically collected without extra coding, and the only requirement is that the function of collecting system events is enabled.
 (The function is automatically enabled during initiation.)